ManoManoTech/loggia/README.md

 ## Code standards

 This is currently a very typed Python 3.11 codebase, with a various assortments of linters.

+## Supported versions

+We currently support Python 3.9, 3.10 and 3.11.

-We plan on retrofitting support for 3.10 and possibly 3.9 i.e. we will endeavor to support either the last 3 or 4 stable Python releases.
+We may drop the support for a Python version before its end of life, to keep the codebase up to date with the latest Python features: i.e. we will endeavor to support either the last 3 or 4 stable Python releases.

+We don't plan to support ealier versions or different runtimes.